 The heidi hat

 My trucker hats were born on the river.
 I stared stand up paddle boarding a few years ago.
 My friend and I were out every weekend chasing desert winds and river swims.
 We were poor and could barely afford the gear, but between sponsorships and hand me down equipment we made it work.
 It’s hot in the Utah desert even if you are on the river.
 Some things are essential; water, snacks and sun protection.
 We scored some foam trucker hats from some sponsors and from the moment we put them on our sopping wet heads we were addicted.
-They were perfect for the river. they provided shade, but with the mesh they stayed cool.
+They were perfect for the river.
+They provided shade, but with the mesh they stayed cool.
 They acted as a swamp cooler when wet and would float so we could retrieve them after a swim in the rapids.
 Plus they made “river hair” a style we’d rock at the sushi bar at the end of a long days paddle.
 The only down side was we could only get our hands on simple branded hats or basic screen print designs, nothing really unique.
 I had a lot of pent up creative energy at work so I decided I’d start designing my own truckers.
-I designed and designed and designed.
-I coulnd’t stop, it was just so much fun.
-When I researched possible ways of getting them manufactured I hit a wall.
+I researched possible ways of getting them manufactured… and I hit a wall.
 It turns out in order to place an order overseas you have to order a minimum of 100 hats.
 This would be fine if I could have ordered multipal design in that 100, but unfortunately they had to be all the same.
 This limited me a lot because I was broke and had no idea which designs would sell or not.
 About this same time I learned about a fabric printing company that would print one yard of fabric at a time.
 SO I put computer knowledge, creative handiness and basic sewing skills to work.
 I developed a system that allowed me to print just a few “panels” that I could hand sew onto the front of a trucker.
 Hence the tagline “Hand Sewn with love and curse words”.
 Over time I had more demand for hats than my fingers could keep up with so I enlisted they help of some local women to sew.
 We sewed and sewed and sewed! to the point where I could hire a gal to help for a whole summer just prepping and sewing hats.
-Having all the support helped me manifest my dream; more choice for women!!
+Having all the support helped me manifest my dream; more trucker choices for women!!
 Before this project the hats available for women were scares, limited and seemingly always pink.
-I hated it.
-I created truckers for women that were all different with fun full bleed graphics that were mostly not pink.
+I wanted more variety, and If I wanted it then other women probably wanted it too.
+So I created truckers for women that were all different with fun full bleed graphics that were mostly not pink.
 There’s just no need to sacrifice style while adventuring.
-Love the gear you tromp around in.
+We should love the gear we tromp around in.

 About a year in we were getting some feed back that some ladies just couldn’t wear the regular sized truckers.
 It was just too tall and wide for tiny lady heads.
 We set about to fix this.
 Luckily enough there were youth sized truckers that were exactly the same as our regulars but slightly smaller in the dome and with a shorter bill.
 We daubed them out Tiny-Lady-Head Size.